qompassai/Diver/README.md

 - **Debugging Tools**: Integrated debugging support using the Debug Adapter Protocol (DAP) and additional utilities.

 ### Enhanced UI and UX
-- **Dynamic Themes**: Easily toggle between themes with theme_toggler.lua and enjoy transparent backgrounds with transparent.lua.
+- **Telescope Themes**: Easily toggle between themes via telescope integrated with transparent backgrounds
 - **Lualine Integration**: Enhanced status line management with lualine.lua for better customization and UI experience.
 - **Gitsigns**: Visual indicators for Git changes in the gutter for quick code reviews and version control management.